 GALLIA COUNTY, Ohio (WSAZ) -- The Ohio Attorney General's Office, along with local law enforcement from Gallia and Meigs counties have announced a joint task force in an effort to fight drug abuse and trafficking in southeast Ohio.

-Attorney General Mike Dewine Gallia County Sheriff Joe Browning, Meigs County Sheriff Keith Wood, Middleport Police Chief Bruce Swift, Gallipolis Police Chief Clinton Patterson, Gallia County Prosecutor Jeff Adkins, and Meigs County Sheriff Colleen Williams announced the task force has already made two arrests.
+Attorney General Mike Dewine Gallia County Sheriff Joe Browning, Meigs County Sheriff Keith Wood, Middleport Police Chief Bruce Swift, Gallipolis Police Chief Clinton Patterson, Gallia County Prosecutor Jeff Adkins, and Meigs County Prosecutor Colleen Williams announced the task force has already made two arrests.

 The task force, Ohio Organized Crime Investigations Commission, arrested two people and seized cocaine, heroin and ecstasy at a Gallia County pool hall overnight.